(See also Overview of the Pituitary Gland.)

 Empty sella syndrome occurs most often in middle-aged women who are overweight and who have high blood pressure.
 Less commonly, the condition occurs after pituitary surgery, radiation therapy, or infarction (death) of a pituitary tumor.

-The empty sella syndrome may produce no symptoms at all and seldom produces serious symptoms.
+The empty sella syndrome may cause no symptoms at all and seldom causes serious symptoms.
 About half of those affected have headaches, and some people have high blood pressure as well.
 In rare cases, there is leaking of the cerebrospinal fluid from the nose or problems with vision.

 Empty sella syndrome can be diagnosed by computed tomography (CT) or magnetic resonance imaging (MRI).
 Pituitary function is checked by measuring hormone levels in the blood to rule out hormone excess or deficiency.
-But pituitary function is almost always normal.
+But pituitary function is usually normal.

 Treatment is rarely needed.
-It is given only if the pituitary produces too much or too little hormones.
+It is given only if the pituitary produces too much or too little hormones, depending on which hormones are affected.